 AGRI 632 - Managing for Ecosystem Sustainability

-This course introduces to current and future managers the fundamentals of natural resource response that contribute to successful land management.
-How to read and understand the land is a key element in this course.
-Also included are the impacts of ecological process on operation products and the use of mechanism-based understanding to produce reliable management responses.
-Important elements of using biological tools, fire, mechanical intervention and chemicals to manage land are included.
+This course introduces current and future land managers and natural resource decision-makers to the fundamentals of ecological and natural resource interactions that contribute to successful land management.
+How to interpret existing knowledge and understand the functioning of the land resource is a key element in this course.
+Also included are the impacts of ecological processes on production and management of the land.
+This course will equip students to better understand the consequences of using biological tools, fire, mechanical intervention and chemicals to manage land.

 Important Information